hellostealth/stealth/docs/02-local-development.md

 ---
 ## Starting the Server

 Change directory into to `mybot`.
-To boot this bot locally, we recommend the following:
+To boot this bot locally run:

-1. `gem install foreman`

-2. Start Redis

-3. `foreman start -f Procfile.dev`
+`stealth server`

 Using [foreman](https://github.com/ddollar/foreman) will start the web server and Sidekiq processes together.